timetag/timetag.github.io/docs/python.rst

-Embedded Python for Display Panel
+Customize the Display Panel
 ===============================

+EAT provides embedded Python and corresponding API to allow customization of the Display Panel.

 Cutting time-tag files
 -----